ottosch/samourai-to-electrum/README.md

 ## Step 3: find the xprv

 Now, download the files of this project.
+You can download them all, but the only required files are **index.html** and **bundle.js**.
 For your own safety, make sure you run it on a computer that is offline and/or you trust!

 Fill the xpub and private key fields with the values from steps 1 and 2, then click **Find xprv**.
 If you copied the right values, your xprv will be displayed.